-Asking these three questions will help determine if FMS is the right solution for your farm.
+Asking these three questions will help determine if FMS is the right solution for your operation.

 Maybe you’re wondering if moving to a system that can tie all your information together could help you understand costs and see the big picture.
-Perhaps you’ve had it up to here with scale tickets, spreadsheets, and notebooks.
-Some farmers are moving toward smart solutions for their farms, using the technology that’s out there to its fullest potential, but it’s not necessarily the right next step for every operation.
+Perhaps you’ve had it up to here with spreadsheets and notebooks.
+Some growers are moving toward smart solutions for their farms, using the technology that’s out there to its fullest potential, but it’s not necessarily the right next step for every operation.

-Is moving to a centralized information system right for you and your farm?
+Is moving to a centralized information system right for you and your orchard or farm?
 It’s an important decision.
 Here are the three big questions to ask yourself when considering farm management software (FMS).

 1. First, does it solve a problem I have?